The Best Golf Swing for Drivers vs. Irons

 When you pick up an iron or a driver, your club selection makes a statement about your goal for the golf ball.

-When you swing with a driver, your biggest objective is to hit the ball far.
+When you swing with a driver, your biggest objective is to hit the ball far

-When you swing with an iron, your greater priority is accuracy.
+But when you swing with an iron, your greater priority is accuracy.
 You want to manage exactly how far the ball flies and the direction in which it travels.

 With your driver, you want power.
 For your irons, you want control.